Let’s look at popular ladybug facts and myths and find out whether it is recommended to buy lady beetles to combat garden pests.

 - Interview and podcast with Mary M. Gardiner with Margaret Roach of A Way To Garden

 I hope you enjoyed this selection.
-Grab a copy of the book if you want to know about the bugs in your garden.
+Grab a copy of the book if you want to know about the beneficial bugs in your garden.

 ~Melissa the Empress of Dirt ♛